ninarao/whispervtt/README.md

 - [langcodes](https://pypi.org/project/langcodes/)

 ## run_whisper.py
-run_whisper.py is an optional script that finds new video and audio files in a folder and runs whispervtt on them.
+run_whisper.py is an optional script that finds new (created within the previous 24 hours) video and audio files in a folder and runs whispervtt on them.